Tending the Knowing Field:

 - Engaging with the alchemy of the knowing field

 - Tracking the “dream” and rhythm of a group and its process

 –––––––––– • ––––––––––

 REGISTRATION: Enrollment is by application.
-To request an application or for more information, contact: firstname.lastname@example.org
+For more information, contact: firstname.lastname@example.org

-SLIDING SCALE FEE: $2695 to $3895 (includes lodging at retreat centers, camping permits and fees, all meals, and tuition.)
+SLIDING SCALE FEE: TBA (includes lodging at retreat centers, camping permits and fees, all meals, and tuition.)
 Payment plans can be arranged, but a commitment to the entire program and fee must be made.
 Some partial scholarships are available.
 Contact us for details.

-Once your application has been approved, you’ll send a non-refundable deposit of $450 to hold your space.
-Two options to pay:
+Once your application has been approved, you’ll send a non-refundable deposit to hold your space.